Coupling Deep Learning with Full Waveform Inversion: Numerical experiments

 for some given $M$.
 The generation of the random coefficients $\fm(\bk)$ will be described in detail in the next section.

 \paragraph{Gaussian mixture model.} The second feature model we take is the Gaussian mixture model.
 More precisely, we represent $m({\bf x})$ as a superposition of Gaussian functions:

-With a small number of highly localized Gaussians, successful reconstruction of such a model could provide inside on source locating problems in seismic applications~\cite{ChChWuYa-JCP18}.
+With a small number of highly localized Gaussians, successful reconstruction of such a model could provide insight into source locating problems in seismic applications~\cite{ChChWuYa-JCP18}.
 This is the main motivation for us to consider this model.